Sisi Mabe: Executive Council: 2009–2014

 Mabe formerly represented the ANC in the National Council of Provinces.
 In the 2009 general election, she was elected to a seat in the Free State Provincial Legislature, ranked sixth on the ANC's provincial party list.
-After the election, on 11 May 2009, newly elected Premier Ace Magashule announced that Mabe would join the Free State Executive Council as Member of the Executive Council (MEC) for Health.
+After the election, on 11 May 2009, newly elected Premier Ace Magashule announced that Mabe would join the Free State Executive Council as a Member of the Executive Council (MEC) for Health.
 She remained in that office until February 2011, when, in a mid-term reshuffle, she was appointed MEC for Public Works.

 While she was serving as Public Works MEC, Mabe stood as a candidate at the ANC's 53rd National Conference in December 2012; she was elected to a five-year term as an ordinary member of the party's National Executive Committee.
 By number of votes received, she was the 32nd-most popular of the 80 ordinary members elected.
 She was also elected to the National Working Committee.